chen-zhuo/IRIS/README.md

 - `sudo modprobe snd_bcm2835`
 - `sudo amixer cset numid=3 1`

+Here the output is being set to 1, which is analog (headphone jack).
+Setting the output to 2 switches to HDMI.
+The default setting is 0 which is automatic.
+To change the volume, enter

+    amixer set PCM -- 85%

 ### Clone This Repository
 - `cd ~/Desktop`
 - `git clone https://github.com/chen-zhuo/IRIS.git`